in2code-de/migration/readme.md

 ## Future Todos

-* Show and remove unused files as CommandController
+* Migration: Log errors to file
-* Add some more relations to import and export (e.g. for tx_news) in the default configuration file
+* Migration: Throw error if given key is not defined
-* Add a fully functional generic importer - e.g. tt_news to tx_news
+* New: Show and remove unused files as CommandController